Thursday, 9 October 2025

 A set of prop hands with severed fingers were also made for 'Orison'.

-Optic Nerve were tasked with the severed head effect in 'The Amazing Maleeni'.
+Optic Nerve were tasked with the severed head effect in this episode.
 Vulich explained in a behind the scenes interview; 'We had to do a head cast of Ricky Jay, we had very little time to do this effect, maybe four or five days tops, which really isn't an adequate amount of time to do a fake head like that.
 Especially with the level of detail.

 We had to do this on cue, so we did it with electromagnets.
 You can't see it but there's this metal plate hidden by all this gruesome stuff.
 And on the other stump is a very strong electromagnet, that would really hold while you shaked it.
 We just hit a switch (that turned the magnet off) that allowed (the head) to fall on cue, which worked surprisingly well!'

-Optic Nerve also made a grody venom blistering appliance for Michael Childers to wear in 'Signs and Wonders'.
+Optic Nerve made a grotesque blistered skin appliance for Michael Childers to wear after his character was bitten by snakes.
 The appliance was fitted with tubes underneath that would squirt out goo, to show the venom being expelled from the sores.

-A charred burn makeup was applied on a performer in 'Theef', and an anatomy skeleton had foam rubber applied to appear as a heavily rotted corpse.
+Among the episode's assorted grisly makeups, was an anatomy skeleton with foam rubber applied to appear as a heavily rotted corpse.

 The test makeup on Valmont was credited to Greg Funk, one of the Optic Nerve team.
 As of now I am unsure if there was two separate makeups or not!

-Optic Nerve sculpted a ripped face corpse head for 'Brand X'.
+Optic Nerve sculpted a ripped face corpse head.

 Sources: